CapibaraEngineer/InterstellarEngine/README.md

 it will be reviewed and if it is good merged.

 ### Coding conventions:
-Use camelCase;
+Use camelCase,
-Use tabs for indentation, not spaces;
-When in doubt, match the code that's already there.
+use tabs for indentation, not spaces, when in doubt, match the code that's already there.

+## Planned things
+making the engine exist, there is nothing currently adding build support to more systems